-Teachers and subject leaders are required to give teacher assessment effort grades for each strand every term.
-The data is added to Classroom Monitor regularly to show each pupil's progress across their school journey.
+Teachers and subject leaders are required to give teacher assessment effort grades for each strand as they are covered within the curriculum.
+The data is added to O Track regularly to show each pupil's progress across their school journey.

-In EYFS an initial assessment is carried out in the first week of the academic year.
+In EYFS an initial assessment is carried out early in the academic year.
 A phonic assessment is carried out in Year 1 before the single word spelling is taken in the spring term.

-We use INCAS testing to provide scores from Year 1 through to Year 6.
+We use INCAS testing to provide scores from Year 2 through to Year 6.
 These will help us to identify pupils who may be underachieving or where planning needs to be differentiated.
 Nelson group reading, Suffolk single word reading and Nfer Nelson single word spelling is used for Years 2 to 6.
+For Year 1 pupils, INCAS testing takes place at the start of the Spring Term.